hssmalo/steampunkfantasy/rules.md

 Apply one minor Acid to an any enemy unit for each N successfull assault hits.
 If N=2 this means you may place one minor acid token for every 2nd successful assault die you do.
 For Minor acid, see continoius damage.

+**Acid Resistance[N+]** Before taking damage from acid of any kind, roll a die per acid token.
+Remove one acid token per die above N.

 **Poison[N]**, ranged weapons